laravel/docs/eloquent-relationships.md

 #### Default Models

-If a relationship can be nullable, it is often helpful to return a default model, rather than `null`.
-This is often referred to as the Null Object Pattern, which can help remove a lot of conditional checks in your views.
+The `belongsTo` relationship allows you to define a default model that will be returned if the given relationship is `null`.
+This pattern is often referred to as the [Null Object pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) and can help remove conditional checks in your code.
+In the following example, the `user` relation will return an empty `App\User` model if no `user` is attached to the post:

     /**
-     * Get the author of the blog
+     * Get the author of the post.
      */
     public function user()
     {
         return $this->belongsTo('App\User')->withDefault();
     }

-If the `user_id` is `null` on the `blogs` table, you will receive back an `App\User` model.

-You may also pass an array or a closure to the method to customize the properties of the default model.
+To populate the default model with attributes, you may pass an array or Closure to the `withDefault` method:

     /**
-     * Get the author of the blog
+     * Get the author of the post.
      */
     public function user()
     {